Our Admissions policy is reproduced below. For further information about the Local Authority's Admission Arrangements, please click here.

 Formal Reviews will be held annually to determine the ongoing suitability of the placement.

 The school provides a number of satellite classes across the 5-16 age group.
 Admissions to these provisions are the same as those for the main site.
 All requests for places will be considered across the full range of provisions at Winchelsea School.
-Direct requests for a satellite place will not be considered.
+Direct requests for a satellite place will not be considered as all places will have Winchelsea School named on the EHCP.
+In addition, all requests for place at The Upper Link site at Broadstone Middle School should be made in the same way.
+These requests will be responded to in collaboration with Broadstone Middle School.

 Bournemouth, Christchurch & Poole Council’s policy is that children attend fulltime from the start of the term in which they turn 5.
 However, in consultation with parents and other appropriate professionals, we may on occasion be willing to consider offering fulltime attendance to 4 year old children.